izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/StructuredLogging.md

 Notably:

-* All parameters in a format string should be named rather than using numeric placeholders (ie. {Text} rather than {0}, {1} etc..).
-These identifiers are used to name properties in the structured log event, and can be indexed and searched on through tools like Splunk and Datadog.
+* All parameters in a format string should be named rather than using numeric placeholders (ie. {Text} rather than {0}, {1} etc.).
+These identifiers are used to name properties in the structured log event and can be indexed and searched through tools like Splunk and Datadog.
-* Format strings should be constants, rather than using interpolated or concatenated strings.
+* Format strings should be constants rather than using interpolated or concatenated strings.
 This allows the logger implementation to cache and reuse parsed format strings between messages.

-The log events may be renderered into a plain-text log for display in the console immediately, or preserved in a structured form in a [JSONL](https://jsonlines.org/) file.
+The log events may be rendered into a plain-text log for display in the console immediately or preserved in a structured form in a [JSONL](https://jsonlines.org/) file.

 ## Writing events from C#